Asana acquires StackAI — now every human-agent workflow runs in one place.Learn more

 Each action item you write should include these components:

-Be specific about the task: For example, instead of "update the website," write "update the homepage banner with the new campaign image."
+Be specific about the task: Instead of "update the website," write "update the homepage banner with the new campaign image."
 The clearer your description, the less time your team will spend asking questions.

-Assign a single owner: Each action item should have one person in charge of finishing it.
-If more than one person is responsible, it can lead to confusion, so pick one team member to own the task and let them work with others if needed.
+Assign a single owner: Each action item should have one person responsible for completing it.
+Pick one team member to own the task and let them collaborate with others if needed.

-Set a realistic deadline: Attach a due date that gives the owner enough time to complete the task without dragging it out indefinitely.
+Set a realistic deadline: Attach a due date that gives the owner enough time to complete the task without dragging it out.
 Deadlines keep work moving and help your team prioritize.

 Vague: "Prepare the quarterly report."